Auto Insurance Scores: What They Are, Range & More

 Comparing Common Auto Insurance Scores

 Your auto insurance score, like a credit score, is an indicator of your risk.
-And it plays a role in whether you can get approved for a particular car insurance policy as well as what you wind up paying.
+And it plays a role in whether you can get approved for a or are offered a different one, as well as what you wind up paying.

 Here are the three major auto insurance scores: